CXDezign/sr-fed-test/README.md

 # How to build and test
-If lost, please check the `package.json` file, within the `scripts` object.
+If lost, please check the `package.json` file, for which scripts should be run in order to install, build, and test the website.

 If something is broken with the website upon loading, please get in touch.

 1) Install prerequisites